-The DSM-5 Level 2-Somatic Symptom-Child Age 11-17 is an adaptation of the 15-item Patient Health Questionnaire Physical Symptoms (PHQ-15) that assesses the domain of somatic symptoms in children and adolescents.
+The DSM-5 Level 2 Measure-Somatic Symptom-Parent/Guardian of Child Age 6-17 is an adaptation of the 15-item Patient Health Questionnaire Physical Symptoms (PHQ-15) that assesses the domain of somatic symptoms.
 Items 4 and 11 are specific to adults and therefore blacked out on this child version of the measure.
-The measure is completed by the child prior to a visit with the clinician.
-Each item asks the child to rate the severity of his or her somatic symptoms during the past 7 days.
+The measure is completed by the parent or guardian about the child prior to a visit with the clinician.
+Each item asks the parent or guardian to rate the severity of the child's somatic symptoms during the past 7lays.